SSA-Statistical-Team-Projects/GeoLink/README.md

 -->

-GeoLink is an R package that provides easy access to various geospatial datasets, allowing seamless integration with World Bank surveys or other data that contains coordinate geometry such as shapefiles and geopackages.
+GeoLink is an R package that provides easy access to various geospatial datasets, allowing seamless integration with World Bank surveys and other spatial data.

 ## 📋 Table of Contents